vuejs/awesome-vue/README.md

 - [vue-date-picker](https://github.com/8788/vue-date-picker) - Lightweight datepicker component for Vue 2.x.
 - [vue-ctk-date-time-picker](https://github.com/chronotruck/vue-ctk-date-time-picker) - A beautiful VueJS component to pick date & time (with range mode) :new:
 - [simple-vue2-datetimepicker](https://github.com/jamespjarvis/simple-vue2-datetimepicker) - A simple, easy to use vue.js component for date and time picking. :new:
+- [vue-business-hours](https://github.com/sbarry50/vue-business-hours) - Vue component for selecting business hours in an administration panel or dashboard.

 #### Select